What Is Cyber Insurance?

 3. Paying the ransom encourages cybercriminals to keep plying their trade, and can even result in businesses that pay being hit by the same ransomware demand twice.

-Types of Cyber Insurance
+Types of cyber insurance

 What plans cover and how much they cost can vary.
 Typically, you can choose between first-party coverage, third-party coverage, or both.